-Full-time employees are those who are paid an average of at least 30 hours per week (an employer can also use 130 hours per month as the standard).
+Full-time employees are those who work an average of 30 hours per week (an employer can also use 130 hours per month as the standard).
 Part-time employees' hours will be converted into FTE employees to determine if an employer is a large employer.
-This is done by adding up all of the hours paid for part-time employees in each month (with a maximum of 120 hours taken into account) and dividing the total by 120.
-For example, if 12 part-time employees each were paid for 5 hours per week, they will count as if the business has two additional FTE employees (12 employees x 5 hours per week = 60 hours per week x 4 weeks = 240 monthly hours/120 = 2 FTE employees).
+This is done by adding up all hours worked by part-time employees each month (with a maximum of 120 hours taken into account) and dividing the total by 120.
+For example, if 12 part-time employees each worked 5 hours per week, they will count as if the business has two additional FTE employees (12 employees x 5 hours per week = 60 hours per week x 4 weeks = 240 monthly hours/120 = 2 FTE employees).